thhdragon/ff5m/README.md

 - **Buzzer** with ability to play monotonic melodies (midi / notes)
 - Patched **mjpg-streamer** with dramatically reduced memory usage
 - **Timelapse** support via [Moonraker Telegram bot](https://github.com/nlef/moonraker-telegram-bot) installed on external host
-- Adaptive bed meshing - **KAMP**
+- Adaptive bed meshing with **KAMP**.
-- Built-in gcode **MD5** checking
+- Built-in **MD5** checks for gcode files.
-- Fix for **E00017** error
+- Fix for the **E00017** error.
-- **Failsafe** against nozzle hitting
+- **Failsafe** mechanism to prevent nozzle collisions.
-- Ecnhanced **Shaper calibration** with automatic plot generation
+- Enhanced **Shaper Calibration** with automatic plot generation.
-- Easy Bed level **screw tunning**
+- Easy **Bed Level Screw Tuning**.
 - Customized dedicated Linux environment based on **Buildroot**
-- **Entware** package manager
+- **Entware** package manager for additional software installation
 - **Dual boot** with stock Flashforge software

 ## Installation

 ### Install ZMOD 1.0.5

-The mod uses the same installation mechanism as the stock software:
+The mod uses the same installation mechanism as the stock firmware:
 1) Download ZMOD [1.0.5](https://github.com/ghzserg/zmod/blob/main/%D0%A1%D1%82%D0%B0%D1%80%D1%8B%D0%B5_%D0%B2%D0%B5%D1%80%D1%81%D0%B8%D0%B8/Adventurer5MPro-zmod-1.0.5.tgz) update file onto a USB flash drive.
 2) Plug in the drive before starting the printer.
 3) Successful installation will be indicated on the display when finished.

-The mod installer currently requires that printers were updated to at least version 2.4.5 of the stock Flashforge firmware.
-Please check the release page for versions that are known to work.
+**Note**: The mod installer currently requires the printer to be updated to at least version **2.4.5** of the stock Flashforge firmware.
+Please check the release page for compatible versions.
-After installation the printer will by default start the Modified stock system.
+After installation, the printer will boot into the modified stock system by default.

 ### (Temporary) Install dependencies